Charles Zhang

-Charles Zhang or Zhang Chaoyang (张朝阳 (Zhāng Cháoyáng)) (born October 31, 1964) is a Chinese businessman, investor and the founder, chairman and current CEO of Sohu Inc (Chinese: 搜狐).
-Sohu Inc is listed to trade on NASDAQ and now has around 14,200 employees worldwide.
-Dr. Zhang is regarded as one of China's leading Internet pioneers and was named by Forbes magazine as one of the richest men in China in 2010.
+Charles Zhang or Zhang Chaoyang (张朝阳 (Zhāng Cháoyáng)) (born October 31, 1964) is a Chinese businessman and founder of Sohu Inc (Chinese: 搜狐), which was listed on NASDAQ in 2000.
+Zhang was ranked 37th on Forbes China’s 100 Richest list in 2000 and 20th in 2003.

 Early life and education

-Charles Zhang was born in Xi'an, China.
+Zhang was born in Xi'an, China.
 His parents were residential physicians at a small arsenal near Xi'an.
 His ancestors were from Henan.
 Zhang had been interested in science from a very young age.
 He studied at the Xi'an Qinghua middle school (西安庆华中学) and transferred to the Xi'an Middle School of Shaanxi Province.
-He excelled at school.

-Zhang was accepted to study physics at the prestigious Tsinghua University in Beijing and graduated in 1986.
-He then received a full CUSPEA scholarship to attend graduate school at Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, United States.
+Zhang was admitted to study physics at Tsinghua University in Beijing and graduated in 1986.
+He then received a full CUSPEA scholarship to attend graduate school at Massachusetts Institute of Technology (MIT) in the United States.
 In 1993, Zhang graduated from MIT with a PhD in experimental physics.
 He then went on to serve as MIT's liaison officer for China.

-Founding of Sohu
+While in the United States, Zhang developed an interest in pop culture and was an avid reader of Vanity Fair magazine.
+For a period, he aspired to a career in Hollywood and auditioned for roles after graduating from MIT.

+Career
-Soon after leaving MIT, Dr. Zhang joined Internet Securities Inc. (ISI) in November 1995 and returned to Beijing to establish the ISI China operation.

-While at ISI, Zhang quickly envisioned an Internet search engine company.

-In 1996 with the support of MIT Media Lab director Nicholas Negroponte and MIT Sloan School of Management professor Edward B. Roberts, as well as venture capital, Charles Zhang founded his own company, Internet Technologies China (ITC 爱特信公司).
-This was the first VC funding of a Chinese Internet company in history.
+After 7 years at MIT, Zhang joined Internet Securities Inc. (ISI) in November 1995 before returning to Beijing to establish the ISI China operation.
+While at ISI, Zhang envisioned an Internet search engine company.
+In 1996 with the support of MIT Media Lab director Nicholas Negroponte and MIT Sloan School of Management professor Edward B. Roberts, as well as venture capital, Zhang founded Internet Technologies China (ITC 爱特信公司), the first VC-funded Internet company in China.

-In May 1997, after meeting Yahoo founder Jerry Yang, Zhang decided to transform ITC and change its name to Sohu.

-Sohu and its search engine quickly became a household name in China.
-Zhang managed to successfully conduct four mergers with other Chinese Internet companies to raise capital.
-On July 12, 2000, Sohu was listed to trade on NASDAQ - GS.
-During the dotcom crash in the early 2000s, Sohu's stock dropped below $1 USD, many board members and investors wanted to replace Zhang.
-But Zhang remained, and later he credited his non-confrontational style as a factor that helped him maintain his position.
+In May 1997, after meeting Yahoo founder Jerry Yang, Zhang decided to transform ITC and rename the company Sohu.
+He subsequently oversaw four mergers with other Chinese internet companies to raise capital.
+On July 12, 2000, Sohu was listed on the NASDAQ Global Select Market.
+During the dot-com crash in the early 2000s, Sohu’s share price fell below US$1.
+Amid the downturn, several board members and investors sought to replace Zhang; however, he remained in his position.
+Zhang later attributed his ability to retain leadership in part to his non-confrontational management style.

-Today, Sohu is one of the leading Chinese Internet stocks, with a market value of around 2 billion dollars at around $45 USD per share.
-Internet community blogging and short-messaging service, which helped the company turn around and generate total revenues of $750 million in China in 2002, accounted for 48% of company's revenues in 2004 and 2006.
+In 2002, Sohu became the first profitable internet company in China.
+After Sohu established itself as one of the country’s leading internet firms, Zhang gradually withdrew from Sohu’s day-to-day management in the latter half of the 2000s and became a fixture in social and entertainment circles.
+In 2011, Zhang moved to the United States for treatment for depression and returned to China two years later in 2013.

+During the 2010s, Sohu increasingly lagged behind its competitors.
+From 2018 to 2020, Sohu reported losses for three consecutive years.
+In 2021, the company returned to profitability, reporting a net profit of US$934 million.